Finite groups with geodetic Cayley graphs: Experiments.

 The main objective of the preprocessing stage is to compute the forbidden elements and the required subsets of each group.
 As mentioned above, an element is forbidden if, whenever it is part of a geodetic generating set, the associated Cayley graph is necessarily complete.
 Note that, since we filter out abelian groups in the filtering stage, here we do not need to consider the possibility that the Cayley graph is an odd cycle.
 The set of forbidden elements comprises all elements $g \in G$ such that $h=g$ or $h=g^2$ is nontrivial and satisfies $h^G \sse \{h^{\pm1}\}$; see \Cref{lem:conjugacyclass} and \Cref{lem:commgen_square_pt2}.
 In particular, this includes central elements (\Cref{cor:center}) and their square roots (\Cref{thm:center_geodesics}).

 A required subset is a set of which each geodetic generating set needs to contain at least one element.
 In the preprocessing we compute the following sets, which we know to be required. \begin{itemize} \item Each conjugacy class of elements of order two (\Cref{lem:conjugate_ord_two}). \item Each normal subgroup of index two (\Cref{lem:index_two}). \item Each complement of a maximal subgroup (as we want a generating set). \end{itemize} There is one other family of required subsets: the potential roots of each central element.
-However, since these sets are smaller, and thus there inclusion is more effective, when we know the diameter of the center, we do not add these sets in the preprocessing stage, but later in the search algorithm.
+However, since these sets are smaller, and thus their inclusion is more effective, when we know the length of central geodesics, we do not add these sets in the preprocessing stage, but later in the search algorithm.

 At this stage we also take advantage of automorphisms to reduce the size of the required subsets and thus reduce the number of generating sets we need to look at.
 The procedure is to go through the required subsets one by one.
 For each, we compute the orbits of its elements under the automorphism group and select one element from each orbit.
 As we are interested only in symmetric generating sets, we consider the orbits of an element and its inverse as a single orbit.
 Continuing with the next required subset, we no longer use the full automorphism group, but only the point-wise stabilizer of the elements that were selected in the previous required subsets.
 This is justified by the following straight-forward observation: